mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 | Then | 0.12.1          | < 1s       | 25    |
 | Now  | 3.1.1           | 121.62s    | 980   |

-It's no coincidence that my build times went from under a second to several minutes once I reached several hundred posts.
-Moving to solid-state drives and reducing the amount of Liquid `for` loops in my `_layouts` and `_includes` has helped --- but I still have a ways to go if I want to speed things up.
+It's no coincidence that my build times went from under a second to a few minutes once I reached several hundred posts.
+Moving to solid-state drives and reducing the amount of Liquid `for` loops in my `_layouts` and `_includes` has helped --- but I still have a ways to go if I want to speed things up further.

 The new **`--incremental` regeneration** feature will eventually play a big role in this for me.
 On a default `jekyll new` site it works really well, but unfortunately I haven't had much luck getting it to play nicely with the various plugins I use.
-The work currently being done seems like its [going in the right direction](https://github.com/jekyll/jekyll/pull/4269), so I'm sure in time things will sort out.
+The work on this feature currently being done seems like its [going in the right direction](https://github.com/jekyll/jekyll/pull/4269), so I'm sure in time things will sort out.

 For now the best I can do is use the new **Liquid Profiler**[^profiler] to identify problematic bits and simplify where I can.
 I update the site so infrequently that it really isn't a bother waiting 2 minutes for a build to finish, but damn it would be nice to hit < 1s again!